 Prior to the offering, there has been no public market for the shares.
 The initial public offering price has been negotiated among the company and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-We intend to apply to quote the common stock on The Nasdag Global Market under the symbol "AXLA."
+Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "AXLA."